cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Suites for SECP256K1 {#suites-secp256k1}

+This section defines ciphersuites for the SECP256K1 elliptic curve {{SEC2}}.

+The suites SECP256K1-SHA256-SSWU-RO- and SECP256K1-SHA256-SSWU-NU-
+share the following parameters, in addition to the common parameters below.

+- f: Simplified SWU method, {{simple-swu}}
+- Z: -11
+- E': y'^2 = x'^3 + A' * x' + B', where
+  - A': 0x3f8731abdd661adca08a5558f0f5d272e953d363cb6f0e5d405447c01a444533
+  - B': 1771
+- iso\_map: the 3-isogeny map from E' to E given in {{appx-iso-secp256k1}}

 The suites SECP256K1-SHA256-SVDW-RO- and SECP256K1-SHA256-SVDW-NU-
-are defined for the SECP256K1 elliptic curve {{SEC2}}.
-These suites share the following parameters:
+share the following parameters, in addition to the common parameters below.

+- f: Shallue-van de Woestijne method, {{svdw}}
+- Z: 1

+The common parameters for all of the above suites are:

 - E: y^2 = x^3 + 7
 - p: 2^256 - 2^32 - 2^9 - 2^8 - 2^7 - 2^6 - 2^4 - 1
 - m: 1
 - H: SHA-256
 - L: 48
-- f: Shallue-van de Woestijne method, {{svdw}}
-- Z: 1
 - h\_eff: 1

 ## Suites for BLS12-381 {#suites-bls12381}